devinziegler/SYS-265-Docker-Build-Documentation/README.md

 ## Config Edits

 Use comments in the file to set your specifications if not using the defaults.
 The following must be changed in order to be deployed:

+MariaDB will need a path for a config dir:
 ```
 volumes:
   - /home/user/piwigo/dbconfig:/config